ElemaGp/movie-rating-website-MERN-STACK/README.md

 The "LOGOUT" button is displayed in the (Sidebar) component if the screen width is 600px or less.

-## Signup and Login forms using Formik
+## Signup and Login forms using Formik with Material-UI
-Created signup and login forms using formik
+Created signup and login forms using formik with material-ui